wavesplatform/docs.wavesplatform/docs/en/blockchain/account/create.md

 Please note:
 * An account key pair and address are generated and stored locally.
 No data needs to be sent to the node or anywhere else.
 * The address is immediately available for transferring tokens.
 In particular, it can be specified as the recipient in the [Transfer transaction](/en/blockchain/transaction-type/transfer-transaction).
-* Address appears on the blockchain along with the first transaction in which the account participates.
+* The address appears on the blockchain along with the first transaction in which the account participates.
 * To use your account in another application or on another device, you need to enter a secret phrase on it and repeat the key pair generation.

 ## How to Create Wallets for Users in Bulk?

-It is bad practice to generate accounts for users in a centralized.
-Knowing the secret phrase and private key allows you to do anything on behalf of the account.
+It is bad practice to generate accounts for users centrally.
+Knowing the secret phrase or private key allows you to do anything on behalf of the account.
 It is unsafe to store and transfer this data: in addition to the abuse of confidence, there is a risk of data theft or leakage.

-Each user should create their own account, and the application should request a user signature separately for each transaction.
+Each user should create their own account, and the application should obtain a user signature separately for each transaction.
 To do this, you can use the [Signer](/en/building-apps/waves-api-and-sdk/client-libraries/signer) library on your site.
-Signer provides the user with the ability to log into his account or create it and then sign transactions without transferring their secret phrase or private key to your app.
+Signer provides the user with the ability to log into their account or create an account and then sign transactions without providing their secret phrase or private key to your app.